 - 2.1 There have been no significant changes to the Public Procurement Rules following the UK's departure from the European Union, save for some minor policy changes to below threshold procurements, allowing Authorities to reserve specific contracts.
 Although much of the public procurement law in the UK derives from EU directives, it is incorporated into English law through the Public Contract Regulations (2015) Act, which remains in force.
 The UK has joined the Government Procurement Agreement, within the World Trade Organisation, through which it commits to maintain access to Government contracts to other member states.
-The Government have published a Green Paper on public procurement, which sets out a direction of travel for the future. - 2.2 The indicative contract value of £200,000 falls significantly below the threshold set out in the Public Contracts Regulations 2015 for works contracts.
-The threshold for 2020/21 is £4,733,252.
-The Regulations, other than Chapter 8, will not therefore apply to this procurement process. - 2.3 Contract Standing Orders (CSO 10) applies to this contract above £75,000 but less than the relevant EU threshold (incorporated into UK law) and states that tenders should be invited from at least five companies.
-It is intended in this procurement to use the Open Process and advertise this contract on our own website and nationally using the Contract Finder public procurement portal. - 2.4 Despite the general downturn in the economy, all indications are that the construction industry remains busy, albeit with supply chain issues still being encountered.
+The Government have published a Green Paper on public procurement, which sets out a direction of travel for the future. - 2.2 The indicative contract value of £700,000 falls significantly below the threshold set out in the Public Contracts Regulations (PCR) 2015 for works contracts.
+The threshold applying from January 2022 is £5,336,937 (including VAT) The Regulations, other than Chapter 8, will not therefore apply to this procurement process. - 2.3 Contract Standing Orders (CSO 10) applies to this contract as it is above £75,000 but less than the relevant PCR threshold and states that tenders should be invited from at least five companies.
+It is intended in this procurement to use the Open Process and advertise this contract on our own website and nationally using the Contract Finder public procurement portal.